 The Drake equation was basically a creation for SETI, another silly effort to investigate ET’s.
 The mathematical formula was probably never in play.
 SETI never researched extraterrestrial life in the first place!
 SETI for all intents and purposes was a money fundraising mechanism that only parked the extraterrestrial question.

 The official UAP-investigation has always been in hands of the military industrial complex (MIC), which means the Pentagon, DoD, NSA, NASA, DARPA, intelligence and the reverse engineering companies such as Lockheed Martin.
 They made it their business to learn and know about UAP’s and the Extraterrestrial hypothesis behind it.
-The Drake equation, although cleverly devised, was a small teaser for the public.
-In many ways it’s on par with project Blue Book, a silly USAF effort, running from 1952 up to 1969, to keep the Ufo-fever down from spreading any further.
+The Drake equation, although cleverly devised, looks more like a small teaser for the public.
+In many ways it’s on par with project Blue Book, a silly USAF effort, running from 1952 up to 1969, to keep the Ufo-fever down and keeping it from spreading any further.